You may wish to see an introductory page to this section first.

 this historical personage is exceptionally placed among mythic subjects.
 Nicholson

 The interpretation of the subjects of the mosaics by Nicholson is still among the most likely ones, although the heads of Mercury could represent winds, the couple Arethusa/Alpheus a similar Greek myth (e.g. Apollo and Daphne) and the figure between the two halls could be another astronomer.

-Details of the Mosaic of the Four Seasons in the larger hall: (left) Winter (see it at Bignor); (right-above) Summer; (right-below) Perseus and Andromeda (see the same subject in a mosaic from Zeugma, on the River Euphrates, at the other end of the Empire)
+Details of the Mosaic of the Four Seasons in the larger hall: (left) Winter (see it at Bignor and Ostia); (right-above) Summer; (right-below) Perseus and Andromeda (see the same subject in a mosaic from Zeugma, on the River Euphrates, at the other end of the Empire)

 The pictorial square of the western half of this State apartment is less perfect than the eastern portion, but the hand and skill of the same artist are here, both in design and execution.
 Four heads are placed at the four angles of this square, appropriately adorned, representing the seasons of the year; and what is noticeable as showing the nice observation of the designer, is the fact that winter is placed (as near as may be) on the north; summer to the south; spring to the east; and autumn to the west.
 Here, also, is a group of two figures, male and female, Perseus and Andromeda.
 Perseus holding at arm's length his trophy of the head of Medusa; and Andromeda by his side, chained to the rock.
 Nicholson

 Small museum at the Roman Villa of Brading: fragments of a painted wall; (inset) coin of Allectus

 Some pottery, a few coins, and one or two domestic utensils,

 articles of the toilet and antique glass have turned up in the excavations, but these are fewer and of less importance than might have been expected.
 Nicholson